ooni/ooni.org/content/post/2024-kazakhstan-report/index.md

 We thank [OONI Probe](https://ooni.org/install/) users in Kazakhstan for contributing measurements, supporting this study.

-Edit from 14th of October 2024: the TLS MiTM section was updated on based on input from David Fifield
+We also thank David Fifield for sharing input that informed the update of the TLS MITM section of this report (updated on 15th October 2024).